dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 The generated images are called _Gabor functions_, and are often used as an analogy for V1 neuron MEIs.
 Images produced along the contour for the top neuron cause an increase in contrast for the orthognal direction.
 In this case, it just looks like darks are getting darker and whites are getting whiter, although if you inspect it carefully you should see that it is not happening equally for all vertical segments.
-However, image produced along the contour for the bottom neuron shift in phase.
+However, images that lie along the bottom neuron's contour shift in phase.
 {: style="text-align: center"}

 ## Wrap up